 My low/moderate steady-state sessions usually last for 25-30 minutes, while my high-intensity interval workout is just 17 minutes long.

 Different cardio intensities all have their places in a good program, which is why I have them here.
-By using all variants, you get: fat-burning, heart-lung conditioning, removal of lactic waste/toxins and enhanced metabolic endurance.
+By varying cardio, you get: fat-burning, heart-lung conditioning, removal of lactic waste/toxins and enhanced metabolic endurance.
 (Here’s more on the overall benefits of exercise.)

 So, with the program overview in mind – are you ready to finally claim (or reclaim) your health, improve your physical state, and have a balanced lifestyle?